spineo/airflow-mariadb/README.md

 Edit the _~/airflow/airflow.cfg_ File to include the Connection String (instead of the default sqlite one):

 ```
-# The executor class that airflow should use.
-Choices include
-# SequentialExecutor, LocalExecutor, CeleryExecutor, DaskExecutor, KubernetesExecutor
-executor = CeleryExecutor

-...

 # The SqlAlchemy connection string to the metadata database.
 # SqlAlchemy supports many different database engine, more information
 # their website